-How 28 Real Estate Investors Completed Their First Deal
+How 28 Real Estate Investors Completed Their First Investment Deal

-Of course, being the Best Ever Community, the majority of the members are active real estate investors.
-However, if I had to guess, only 1 out of every 10 people who become interested in real estate actually pull the trigger.
-And an even smaller number of people pull the trigger within a year!
-That being said, if you are interested in real estate but haven’t completed your first deal, let this blog post be a motivator.
+Now, if I had to guess, only 1 out of every 10 people who become interested in real estate actually pull the trigger.
+And an even smaller number of people pull the trigger on their first real estate investment within a year!
+That being said, if you are interested in real estate but haven’t yet completed your first investment, let this blog post be a motivator that also gives you hints at how to get your first real estate deal.
 Because, of the 28 responses, 24 investors acquired their first deal within 1 year.
 That is over 85%!
-And if they can do it, so can you.
+And, if they can do it, so can you.

 Less Than a Week

 Two investors had their first deal under contract within a week of becoming interested in real estate.
 When Shannon Feick was browsing the local newspaper looking for a place to rent, he came across a potential candidate.
 Within 3 days, rather than renting, he purchased the property using a lease-option.

 Theo Hicks had his first real estate investment property under contract within 48 hours of learning the power of real estate from a friend.
 He learned about this investment strategy on a Tuesday and had a meeting with a real estate agent on Wednesday.
 Then, setting up an MLS automated email, he received an email with a listing that met his investment criteria that same Wednesday!
 He toured the property the next day and had a signed contract by Thursday night, utilizing the house-hacking strategy.

 While closing a deal within a week of becoming interested in real estate is a possibility, especially with the use of creative financing, it is not without its risks.
 Shannon said that she ended up losing the property after two years.
 And, due to a lack of experience and education, Theo had a nightmarish experience on his first deal.
 Fortunately, that didn’t stop them from continuing, as they are both still active investors to this day.